Probing the Ground State of the Antiferromagnetic Heisenberg Model on the Kagome Lattice using Geometrically Informed Variational Quantum Eigensolver: Experimental Results

-Nevertheless, the exact parameters are not enough if the quantum state cannot be characterized.
+Nevertheless, the exact parameters are not enough if the quantum state cannot be experimentally characterized.
 To enhance the accuracy of the energy measurement of the last state, error mitigation (EM) techniques are explored.
 We recall that EM was not used during the VQE procedure.
-The values of the energy prior to and subsequent to EM are plotted in Fig.~\ref{fig:triangle-kyoto-rem-zne}.
-The EM results are implemented on the IBM Kyoto machine.
-The unmitigated value is found to be $-2.3634$ in the normalized units, while the readout error mitigation using the full calibration matrix is $-2.9423$ with straightforward REM, and $-2.8917$ with positive probabilities preserving REM, both showing better accuracy.
-Applying ZNE error mitigation on top of REM using quadratic extrapolation exceeds the ground energy as shown in Fig.~\ref{fig:triangle-kyoto-rem-zne}.
-On the other hand, applying ZNE on the raw energy values in the first folding points yields the values $-2.8306$ for quadratic extrapolation, which is the minimal polynomial that fits the three points.
+The values of the energy prior to and subsequent to EM implemented on the IBM Kyoto machine are plotted in the upper plot of Fig.~\ref{fig:zne-rem}.
+The unmitigated value is found to be $-2.3634 \pm 0.0110$ in the normalized units, while the readout error mitigation using the full calibration matrix gives $-2.9423 \pm 0.0034$ with straightforward REM, and $-2.8917 \pm 0.0046$ with positive probabilities preserving REM, both showing better accuracy.
+Applying ZNE error mitigation on top of REM using quadratic extrapolation exceeds the ground energy as shown in Fig.~\ref{fig:zne-rem}.
+On the other hand, applying ZNE on the raw energy values in the first folding points yields the values $-2.8306 \pm 0.0286$ for quadratic extrapolation, which is the minimal polynomial that fits the three points.
 It is observed that the REM and the ZNE work better separately than in combination.
 These results will be discussed in Sec.~\ref{sec:discussion}.

 Remarkably, the detection of local dimers can be enhanced with the REM method as shown in Tab.~\ref{tab:triangle-correlators}.
 The error mitigation makes the gap clear between spin correlations of different pairs when the dimer bond is present or absent.
+This observation fits qualitatively the theoretical expectation from the exact ground state, while quantitative closeness is enhanced through REM.

-\subsection{Antiferromagnetic Heisenberg interacting $1/2$~spins kagome star}
+\subsection{Antiferromagnetic Heisenberg interacting 1/2~spins kagome star}